-The VUL wants as many people as possible to experience the joy of ultimate.
+The VULS wants as many people as possible to experience the joy of Ultimate.

 Women in Ultimate